-(d) BENEFICIARY ENGAGED IN DRUGS, ALCOHOL, GAMBLING OR CRIMINAL ACTS: Notwithstanding any distribution provisions herein, if the Trustee(s)/Personal Representative(s), at the time provided for distribution, have reason to believe a beneficiary is addicted to and/or abusive of alcohol or drugs or gambling or engaged in or was engaged in criminal activity, then the Trustee(s)/Personal Representative(s) in their full and absolute discretion are authorized (1) to delay and/or terminate the distribution to the beneficiary, and/or (2) terminate the interest of the beneficiary in the estate or trust and the beneficiary's interest may be administered and distributed as though the beneficiary were deceased.
-The Trustee(s)/Personal Representative(s) shall have authority to require the beneficiary to submit to drug tests, counseling or other improvement regimen before receiving distributions of principal or income.
-The Trustee(s)/Personal Representative(s) may hire professionals and/or social workers and/or any others for advice concerning an appropriate course of action.
+BENEFICIARY (d) ENGAGED IN DRUGS.
+ALCOHOL, GAMBLING OR CRIMINAL ACTS: Notwithstanding any distribution provisions herein, if the Trustee(s)/Personal Representative(s), at the time provided for distribution, have reason to believe a beneficiary is addicted to and/or abusive of alcohol or drugs or gambling or engaged in or was engaged in criminal activity, then the Trustee(s)/Personal Representative(s) in their full and absolute discretion are authorized (1) to delay and/or terminate the distribution to the beneficiary, and/or (2) terminate the interest of the beneficiary in the estate or trust and the beneficiary's interest may be administered and distributed as though the beneficiary were deceased.
+The Trustee(s)/Personal Representative(s) shall have authority to require the beneficiary to submit to drug counseling or tests. other improvement regimen before receiving distributions of principal or income.
+The Trustee(s)/Personal Representative(s) may hire professionals and/or social workers and/or any others for concerning advice an appropriate course of action.
 All costs and services for drug testing, drug rehabilitation and/or professional advice and/or counseling regarding same may be paid from the beneficiary's interest of the estate/trust.
 If the beneficiary will not follow a drug testing program or other improvement regimen established by the Trustee(s)/Personal Representative(s) then there is reason to believe that the beneficiary is addicted to and/or abusing alcohol or drugs or gambling.
-The Trustee shall have no liability for exercising or not exercising the authority [\490] granted.
-If the beneficiary sues the Trustee(s)/Personal Representative(s) for exercising his/her/their discretion under this provision, then the beneficiary's interest shall terminate.
-If the Trustee(s)/Personal Representative(s) exercises his/her/their discretion under this provision, the beneficiary can require arbitration of the decision by notifying the Trustee(s)/Personal Representative(s) in writing.
-The beneficiary shall appoint an arbitrator, the Trustee(s)/Personal Representative(s) shall appoint a second arbitrator, and the two arbitrators shall appoint a third arbitrator.
-The three arbitrators shall do an independent investigation to determine if the Trustee(s)/Personal Representative(s) should make a distribution and, if so, in what amount.
+The Trustee shall have no liability for exercising or not exercising the authority granted.
+If the beneficiary sues Trustee(s)/Personal the Representative(s) for exercising his/her/their discretion under provision, this then the beneficiary's interest shall terminate.
+If the Trustee(s)/Personal Representative(s) exercises his/her/their discretion under this provision, the beneficiary can require arbitration of the decision by notifying the

+Trustee(s)/Personal Representative(s) in writing.
+The beneficiary shall appoint an arbitrator. the Trustee(s)/Personal Representative(s) shall appoint a second arbitrator, and the two arbitrators shall appoint a third arbitrator.
+The three arbitrators an independent shall do investigation to determine if the Trustee(s)/Personal Representative(s) should make a distribution and, if so, in what amount.
 A decision of a majority of the arbitrators shall be binding on all parties.
 Expenses of said arbitration shall be paid for from the beneficiary's interest in the estate/trust.
-83

-See In re James Daron Clark 2015 Tr., No. CV-2015-1501, 2015 U.S. Dist.
-LEXIS 3488, at \21 (D. Okla.
-Aug.
-21, 2015).
+In re James Daron Clark 2015 Trust, Case No. CV-2015-1501, 2015 Okla.
+Dist.
+LEXIS 3768 (District Court of Oklahoma August 21, 2015).

-Other potential clauses include:
+Other potential clauses are: